 Kanban can be a great mediator in this case, as it asks the team members themselves to pick and choose which tasks they are going to perform.
 Meaning there is no hand-down from management and the team is in control of what is being produced as well as how the work is being done.
 The team has a goal to deliver and it is up to them to plan and deliver tasks that complete this goal.

 However, to make sure no team member is overworked or commits to too many tasks at once.
 Kanban asks the team to also set a limit on how many tasks can be in progress at a time.
 Making sure each of the team members is staying productive and not stalling the process.
+While the management can track their efforts in a workload management view.

 5. Cross-Team and Cross-Department collaboration